 Online Draw and License Information

 The department in October 2011 reimplemented the online application service to apply for big game hunt permit-tags.
 The date of availability of applying via the online service will be announced during each draw cycle.
-For the current draw cycle for 2012 pronghorn antelope and elk hunts, we anticipate the online application service will be available in early to mid January 2012.
 Applicants can also submit paper applications by mail or dropped off at a department office.
 Application forms can be found at all license dealers, at department offices, or by downloading a copy from the link found on the right-hand column of this web page.

 Licenses can now